strapi/documentation/docs/developer-docs/latest/guides/create-a-v4-plugin.md

   },
 ```

-Then, it will do nothing during the bootstrap phase:
+Then, nothing is happening during the bootstrap phase:

 ```js
 bootstrap(app) {},